icy/bash-coding-style/README.md

     "")   _default_tasks        ;;
     esac

-From other script you can include the script easily wihtout executing any code:
+From other script you can include the script easily without executing any code:

     # from other script
     source "/path/to_the_previous_script.sh" ":"

+(When being invoked without any argument the `_default_tasks` is called.)

 By advancing this simple technique, you have more options to debug your script and/or change your script behavior.